gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-camera.md

 easy.

 First we need to know where we want the camera.
 We'll call this the `cameraPosition`.
-Then we need to know the positon of the thing we want to look at or aim at.
+Then we need to know the position of the thing we want to look at or aim at.
 We'll call it the `target`.
 If we subtract the `target` from the `cameraPosition` we'll have a vector that points in the direction we'd need to go from the camera to get to the target.
 Let's